realm/realm-dart-samples/flutter_flexible_sync/README.md

 ## Environment

-* Realm Flutter supports the platforms iOS, Android, Windows, MacOS and Linux.
+* Realm Flutter supports iOS, Android, Windows, MacOS and Linux platforms.

 * Flutter ^3.0.3 or newer
 * For Flutter Desktop environment setup, see [Desktop support for Flutter](https://docs.flutter.dev/desktop).

 ## Atlas App Services Configuration Steps

-This sample is using an already prepared Atlas App Service with AppID `flutter_flexible_sync-rmjux`.
+This sample is using an existing Atlas App Service with AppID `flutter_flexible_sync-rmjux`.

-If you want to create your own Atlas App Service and to have an access to the cloud App, follow the instruction below.
+If you want to create an Atlas App Service and have an access to the cloud App, follow the instruction below.

 1. Create an account on [cloud.mongodb.com](https://cloud.mongodb.com).
 Follow the instructions: [Register a new Atlas Account](https://www.mongodb.com/docs/atlas/tutorial/create-atlas-account/#register-a-new-service-account).
 1. Create a new app following the instructions here: [Create an App with Atlas App Services UI](https://www.mongodb.com/docs/atlas/app-services/manage-apps/create/create-with-realm-ui).